NickGuAI/MySuperReader/Development/Docs/feature-docs/inoreader-auth-integration.md

      - POSTs to https://www.inoreader.com/oauth2/token
      - Exchanges code for access & refresh tokens
      - Stores tokens and expiration
+   - Save ACCESS_TOKEN and REFRESH_TOKEN into supabase
+     - Table: inoreader
+       - Columns
+         - id
+         - created_at
+         - access_token
+         - refresh_token
+         - user_id (uuid of authenticated user)

 5. inoreaderService.getUserProfile() fetches user info using access token

 6. User session is created and they can access personalized feed
    - All subsequent API calls use stored access token
    - Token refresh handled automatically by inoreaderService

+7. If token expired, request new ones and update database.

 ## Technical Architecture